 How are you targeted for an SMS scam?

 It’s all a numbers game.
-Scammers will send SMSes to various numbers (per region and phone number code).
+Scammers will send SMSes to various numbers (per region and phone number code) and may even follow up with a potential spam call.
 They’ll then weed out the best targets by seeing who responds and clicks through to embedded links or files.

 Most of the time, spam texts aren’t coming from another phone number.
 Cybercriminals will instead send them out from an email or instant automated messenger software to avoid detection and to hit as many targets as possible in the process.